neverbeenthisweeb/patient-reservation/docs/prd.md

 ## Requirements

+- Each patients can do a reservation for a consultation
 - Reservation is based on clinic slot
 - Once a reservation is booked, patient will receive a queue number